Eve Security Installer 2.2.20

 7. Generate values — Write eve-values-generated.yaml.

-8. Helm install — From local chart: helm upgrade --install eve-guard . -f eve-values-generated.yaml.
-From OCI: same release/values against oci://…/eve-installer. cert-manager and hooks behave the same.
+8. Helm installhelm upgrade --install against oci://…/eve-installer with generated values. cert-manager and hooks behave the same.

 9. Post-install — Shows endpoint URL, CNAME instructions, and pod status.
 For the cert-manager strategy with an installer-generated private CA: prints optional CA trust commands for macOS/Linux/Windows.